Majorana edge modes in isolated wires: Spectra of closed RGK Chain

 \section{Supplemental Material}

-\subsection{Spectra of closed RGK Chain}
+\section{Spectra of closed RGK Chain}

 Consider slowly changing the boundary conditions from periodic to antiperiodic.
-The topological invariant $Q$ can be defined as the difference in effective ground state fermion parities between chains with periodic and antiperiodic boundary conditions~\cite{ortiz2014many}.
-In particular, an odd number of gap closings corresponds to a nontrivial $Q$, signaling that the superconductor has nontrivial topology.
+A topological invariant $Q$ can be defined as the difference in effective ground state fermion parities between chains with periodic and antiperiodic boundary conditions~\cite{ortiz2014many}.
+In particular, an odd number of gap closings corresponds to a nontrivial $Q$, signaling that the superconductor is topologically nontrivial.
 We illustrate this behavior in Fig. \ref{fig:E_gap1}.

 Fig. \ref{fig:E_gap_closed} shows the odd-even excitation gap $\Delta E$ (defined in the main text) as a function of system size $L$ for periodic and antiperiodic boundary conditions, for $g=1$ and $g=3$.
 For $g=1$, in the topological phase, $\Delta E$ does not decay to zero.
 Under periodic boundary conditions, the system favors the odd-parity ground state, regardless of the parity of $N$, even though there are some oscillations as a function of $N$, with the odd-parity state being somewhat more favored for odd $N$ relative to even $N$.
-For antiperiodic boundary conditions, however, the favored ground state flips --- the system now prefers the even-parity ground state.
+For antiperiodic boundary conditions, however, the favored ground state flips---the system now prefers the even-parity ground state.
 This boundary-condition–sensitive parity inversion can be viewed as a signature of nontrivial topology.